-Help a fictitious company to manage its projects portfolio and understand in practice the decision making models to select the appropriate projects for the strategic business objectives.
+Help a fictitious company to manage its projects portfolio and understand in practice the decision-making models to select the appropriate projects for the achieving the strategic business objectives.

 PMRank® is an innovative workshop with a hands-on approach on how to better select projects for your organization's portfolio.
-The participants use case studies, a set of varied criteria and decision-making models such as the Analytic Hierarchy Process (AHP), to get a proper understanding on how to decide the right mix of projects to be undertaken.
+The participants use case studies, a set of varied criteria, and decision-making models such as the Analytic Hierarchy Process (AHP), to get a proper understanding of how to decide the right mix of projects to be undertaken.

 The methodological basis for all the PMRank's work can be found on the Standard of Portfolio Management published by the Project Management Institute and on the Management of Portfolios (MoP) published by the UK Office of Government Commerce (OGC).

 No experience required

-PMRank® is designed for executives, strategic planning teams, investment planning teams, project managers and others stakeholders involved in the selection of portfolio investments/projects.
+PMRank® is designed for executives, strategic planning teams, investment planning teams, project managers, and other stakeholders involved in the selection of portfolio investments/projects.

 The workshop does not require experience in projects or in portfolio management.
 All knowledge necessary for comprehension and participation in the workshop will be presented during the training.

 How it works

 During a one-day seminar, the participants are grouped into teams to support Tiger Screws, a fictitious screw and connector’s factory with global operations.
-Each team will seek for the improvement of the market company position and they must do so through the elaboration of a different strategic objective.
+Each team will seek the improvement of the market company position and they must do so through the elaboration of a different strategic objective.

 Upon receipt of the strategic map and its direction for the next two years, the participants will define and choose which set of criteria best represent the required strategic direction, in order to do so, they will compare and prioritize the criteria that will be applied to all potential projects.